 Lay the front half of the pant leg flat on the table with the right side of the fabric facing up.

 A template, or printout of a design, is an excellent tool to help with placement.
+Print a template of the design from your embroidery software.

 Cut a piece of medium-weight cutaway stabilizer a bit larger than the hoop.